wildfly/quickstart/ejb-asynchronous/README.md

 1. Open a command line and navigate to the root directory of this quickstart.
-2. Type this command to start the client cd client mvn exec:exec
+2. Type this command to start the client

+        cd client
+        mvn exec:exec
 3. Check the client output

         INFO: The server log should contain a message at (about) <date>, indicating that the call to the asynchronous bean completed.
         INFO: Got the async result as expected => returning at <date>, duration was 200ms
         INFO: Got the async result as expected after wait => returning at <date>, duration was 1500ms
         INFO: Catch the expected Exception of the asynchronous execution!
         INFO: Results of the parallel (server) processing : [returning at <date> duration was 5000ms, returning at <date>, duration was 3000ms]

-4. Check the server log
+4. Check the server log.

     There should be two INFO log messages for the `fireAndForget` invocation:

           'fireAndForget' Will wait for 15000ms

-       and 15sec later (the client should be finished at this time) action 'fireAndForget' finished
+    and 15sec later (the client should be finished at this time)

+          action 'fireAndForget' finished

 _NOTE: In AS7.1.1.Final there is a bug that an ERROR will be logged that the result can not be written._